executors/executors/explanatory.md

 Table: The control structures we propose to introduce.

-Addionally, note that SG5 Transactional Memory is also studying how proposed TM constructs in the Transactional Memory TS can be integrated with executors.
-As TM constructs are compound statements of the form `atomic_noexcept  | atomic_commit | atomic_cancel  {<compound-statement> }` and `synchronized  {<compound-statement> }`, it seems they can also apply with executors.

 ## Fundamental Interactions with Executors via Execution Functions

 Some control structures (e.g., `solve`) will simply forward the executor to